psprint/zplugin_readme/README.md

 ```

 This will install Zplugin in ~/.zplugin/bin. .zshrc will be updated with three lines of code that will be added to the bottom.

+If you're interested in more ways to install Zplugin check [INSTALLATION](doc/INSTALLATION.adoc).

+# Quick Start

 Then add some actions (load some plugins) to `~/.zshrc`, at bottom.
 For example, in order to install
 [trapd00r/LS_COLORS](https://github.com/trapd00r/LS_COLORS), which isn't a Zsh